MATH-assist/MATH.assist-main/README.md

 # any errors? want to help with style? #
 if any one understands css and wants to redo the games menu, submit a pull request.

+be aware I have no clue what some files are. 🤣